sara-nl/swiftdocs/source/Pages/Advanced/multiuser_buckets.rst

 We can add this user a as swiftoperator to the project:
 ::
     # openstack role add --user 237ab7ef9d9c473abe02bce488fe0818 --project 57549dbccee745289c9d6967da211854 swiftoperator
+.. note::  This needs to be done by a SURF admin.

 This user now has full access to the project.
 ::